Captain Planet and the Planeteers: Characters

-Gaia (voiced by Whoopi Goldberg in seasons 1–3, Margot Kidder in seasons 4–6), is the spirit of the planet who sends five magic rings—four with the power to control an element of nature and one controlling the element of Heart—to five chosen youths across the globe.
-She claims to have been asleep for the entire 20th Century and awoken to see a more polluted world than when she was last awake, however this is contradicted by a flashback episode set in the 1920s in which people get guidance from Gaia.

-Her physical manifestation is that of a beautiful black woman.
-In the two-part episode "Summit to Save Earth" where her rival Zarm had defeated her, Gaia was shown as an old, frail woman, with Zarm explaining that given the Earth's several billion years of existence, it would make sense for Gaia to be superannuated in appearance.

 Captain Planet

-In situations that the Planeteers cannot resolve alone, they can combine their planetary powers to summon the titular Captain Planet (voiced by David Coburn), who is Ma-Ti's magnified heart power in the form of a male blue-skinned superhero avatar with green mullet, possessing all of the other Planeteers' amplified powers, along with more classical superhero powers such as flight, superhuman strength and invulnerability.
-Once his work is done, Captain Planet returns to the planet, and leaves viewers with the message: "The power is yours!"
-Typically, Planet only manifests to deal with the bigger crisis and then departs, but a few storylines have explored him existing beyond these moments, such as when he was summoned while Kwame and Ma-Ti were in space, with the result that the energy from their rings that created Planet could not return to its source, resulting in Planet being forced to operate on a human level, such as requiring a crowbar and handcuff keys to rescue the rest of the team.
+In situations that the Planeteers cannot resolve alone, they can combine their planetary powers to summon the titular Captain Planet (voiced by David Coburn), who is Ma-Ti's magnified heart power in the form of a male superhero avatar with blue skin and green hair.
+He possesses the Planeteers' amplified powers, along with typical superhero powers such as flight and superhuman strength.
+Once his work is done, Captain Planet returns to the planet and leaves viewers with the message: "The power is yours!"
+While he usually manifests to deal with a crisis before leaving, some episodes explore him existing beyond this.
+For example, in the episode "Greenhouse Planet", he is summoned while Kwame and Ma-Ti are in space, preventing the energy from their rings from returning to its source and depowering him to a human level.

+Captain Planet's weaknesses are pollution and smog.
+When he comes in contact with either, his powers are weakened and he has to return to the earth to recover.

 Planeteers

-The Planeteers are tasked with helping defend the planet from environmental disasters and making efforts to educate humankind to keep others from happening.
-In the beginning of the episodes, Gaia uses her "Planet Vision" in the Crystal Chamber to discover where the most devastating destruction is occurring (in most episodes one or more of the Eco-Villains is behind it) and sends the Planeteers to help solve the problem.
-The Planeteers use transportation (usually a flying machine called a Geo-Cruiser) based on solar power to avoid causing pollution themselves.
+The Planeteers are a group chosen by Gaia to protect the planet from environmental disasters and to educate humanity to prevent further disasters.
+Gaia uses her "Planet Vision" in the Crystal Chamber to discover where destruction is occurring, which is usually caused by the Eco-Villains, and sends the Planeteers to help solve the problem.
+The Planeteers use solar-powered transportation, usually the Geo-Cruiser, to avoid causing pollution themselves.